repeter-93/repeter-93/README.md

 - 👋 Hi, I’m @repeter-93
 - 👀 I’m interested in sports, music and programming.
 - 🌱 I’m currently studying IT on a University in Austria.
-- :office: At the time I'm working as a Java Backend Developer
+- :office: At the time I'm working as a Java Backend Developer.
 <!--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...